This post may contain affiliate links. Read full disclosure.

 - Transfer the hot bean dip to a medium-sized baking dish, or to an oven-safe appetizer dish.
 Sprinkle the remaining cup of shredded colby-jack cheese over the top of the bean dip.
 Put the appetizer into the oven and broil briefly just until the shredded cheese on top is completely melted.

 - Garnish with green onions, black olives, and chopped tomatoes.
 Serve hot or warm.

 PARTY TIP: After melting the beans, cheese and tomatoes, transfer the bean dip to a crockpot set on “low”.
 Next to the crockpot arrange all the garnishes in small dishes along with a large bowl of tortilla chips.
 Party guests can ladle the bean dip over chips, as desired, and sprinkle the garnishes on top.

-Courses Appetizer, Snack, Party
+- Category: Appetizer, Snack, Party

-Cuisine Mexican, American, Tex-Mex
+- Cuisine: Mexican, American, Tex-Mex